Air gap configuration

 Cobrowse is distributed using docker container images.
 You will need to pull these images and make them available within the isolated network.
 There are some options available to accomplish this:

-Use a self-hosted docker registry and use
+Use a and use docker push

 to populate its images